jeremycherfas/user/pages/03.blog/stop-the-linkrot-part-ii/item.md

 header_image: '0'
 ---

-I was intrigued to see that Remy Sharp had converted his [”No More 404”](https://front-end.social/@rem/111527749630154982) script into a service, and promptly asked if I could use it.
+I was intrigued to see that Remy Sharp had converted his [“No More 404”](https://front-end.social/@rem/111527749630154982) script into a service, and promptly asked if I could use it.
 Remy obliged, and I just installed it which means, I hope, even fewer broken links on this site.

 ===